Manny Pacquiao's Success and Achievements in Timeline

 As of 2022, Manny Pacquiao was ranked ninth in The Ring's list of the top 100 boxers of all time.

-In August 2024, the verdict against Manny Pacquiao in the Paradigm Sports Management lawsuit was overturned.
-The court found that Audie Attar did not hold a management license when signing the contract.
+In August 2024, the verdict in favor of Paradigm Sports Management against Manny Pacquiao was overturned.
+The court found evidence that Audie Attar did not hold a required management license when signing the contract to represent Pacquiao.

 In 2024, ESPN ranked Manny Pacquiao as the greatest Asian athlete of the 21st century.

-In 2025, Manny Pacquiao is scheduled to be inducted into the International Boxing Hall of Fame.
+In 2025, Manny Pacquiao was inducted into the International Boxing Hall of Fame, and The Ring ranked Pacquiao second among the greatest pound-for-pound fighters of the 21st century.